Shell plans to buy streetside charging experts Ubitricity

-Oil giant Royal Dutch Shell will buy charging-infrastructure Ubitricity, a German company that specializes in streetside charging for electric cars.
+Oil giant Royal Dutch Shell will buy Ubitricity, a German charging-infrastructure company.

 Ubitricity is probably best known for building charging stations into lampposts, including a project in the United Kingdom that added 24 charging stations along section of street in London.
 The company claims to operate the largest public charging network in the UK, with 2,700 stations and 13% market share.
 It also operates public charging stations in other European countries, as well as private charging sites for fleets.